belgattitude/nextjs-monorepo-example/README.md

 **Monorepo concepts oriented around [nextjs](https://www.nextjs.org) apps**, useful to

 - Set a **structure** and show a lifecycle perspective (dx, ci, deploy...)
+- Clarify **advantages** of monorepos (sharing locales, images, code, conventions, shared api types...).
 - Integrate **tools & configs** (lint, jest, typescript...).
 - Create nextjs/vercel/prisma... bug reports with **reproducible examples** *(initial purpose)*.

 > *The approach doesn't rely on specific monorepo tooling like [Rush](https://rushjs.io/)
 > or [Nx](https://nx.dev/).
 This repo focus to be manageable with a regular package manager
 > like [yarn](https://github.com/yarnpkg/berry), pnpm...
 Yet most recipes can be replicated somewhere else.
-> Important here is to have something as agnostic as possible with a decent dx and build speed.*
+> Important here is to have something as agnostic as possible with a modern dx and a decent build speed (under a minute).*

 ## What ?